Paying your fees

 Once you have paid your fees, you are covered by the refund policy as stated in the University’s Fees Statute.
 Read our terms and conditions of enrolment.

-If you withdraw from all of your courses after you arrive in New Zealand, you may have to pay a NZ$1,000 administration fee.
+If you withdraw from all of your courses after you arrive in New Zealand, you will not be eligible for full refund and administration fees will apply.

 If you are enrolled in the English for Academic Purposes (EAP) programme and withdraw within two weeks of the start of the programme, you will receive a full refund of fees less an administration fee (if applicable).